 We measured and designed our SureSpeed® ceiling fans based on airflow instead of CFM because airflow more directly translates to what you feel from a fan.
-Ceiling fans cool people by using the “wind chill effect” – and the faster the air comes from the fan, the cooler you’ll feel.
+Ceiling fans work by using the “wind chill effect” to cool people – and the faster the air comes from the fan, the cooler you’ll feel.
 It’s a lot like when you have the window open in a moving car.
 Hunter ceiling fans still produce high CFM ratings.
 We optimize our fans’ motors and blade pitch to move a lot of air while consuming less energy.

 Size is a big factor in efficient ceiling fan airflow.
 Installing a fan that's too small for your space won't circulate air effectively throughout the room.
 Alternatively, installing a fan that's too large for the space could overpower the room, even on a lower setting.
 Keep in mind that larger fans will also tend to have higher CFM due to the surface area, but that doesn’t always translate to air velocity.
 Be sure to look for SureSpeed if you really want to feel the difference.
-Our buying guide is a great resource for learning what the right ceiling fan size is for your space to produce the best airflow.
+Our ceiling fan buying guide is a great resource for learning what the right ceiling fan size is for your space to produce the best airflow.

+How can I increase ceiling fan airflow?
 To get the most out of ceiling fan airflow, you’ll want to make sure your ceiling fan is spinning counterclockwise in the summer.
 This creates a downdraft, which you feel as a cool breeze when you’re sitting under the fan.
 Having the fan on high speed and spinning counterclockwise will give you the coolest breeze.

-During the winter, you’ll want your ceiling fan to spin clockwise on the lowest speed.
+During the winter, you’ll want your ceiling fan to spin clockwise at the lowest speed.
 The updraft helps move warm air trapped at the ceiling around the room.
 If you have the fan spinning clockwise but on high-speed, it counteracts the warming effect.